 Tomb TT 31

 To the left of the entrance, the wall shows scenes from the Festival of Montu and some relatives of Khonsu.
-The temple of Montu at Armant was constructed by Thutmose III; as depicted in a part of the pillar.
-On the right side of the hall, there are judgment scenes portraying Khonsu, his wife, and Usermonty, led by Harsiesi to Osiris, Isis, and Nephthys.
+The temple of Montu at Armant was constructed by Thutmose III, as depicted in a part of the pillar.
+On the right side of the hall are judgment scenes portraying Khonsu, his wife, and Usermonty, led by Harsiesi to Osiris, Isis, and Nephthys.

-The ceilings of the passage are very beautifully decorated and the entrance has a grape arbor and geometric textile patterns and natural paintings of fledgling birds, ducks, locusts, and nests.
-The scenes at the rear end sshowsdeceased making offerings to the many deities.
+The passage's ceilings are beautifully decorated, and the entrance features a geometric grape arbor, metric textile patterns, and natural paintings of fledgling birds, ducks, locusts, and nests.
+The scenes at the rear end show deceased offerings to the many deities.

 Khonsu's Tomb Today

-The courtyard in which the tomb TT 31 was cut is now spoilt, but broken fragments from the door jambs were reassembled some eight decades ago.
-They show Khonsu followed by his mother Tausert, his son, and one of his two wives, walking out of the tomb into the daylight in “adoration of Ra when he arises on the eastern horizon.”
-Khonsu is shown in these illustrations wearing a panther skin, the woman hholdingsistra, and his son carrying birds.
+The courtyard where the tomb TT 31 was cut is now spoilt, but broken fragments from the door jambs were reassembled some eight decades ago.
+They show Khonsu, followed by his mother Tausert, his son, and one of his two wives, walking out of the tomb into the daylight in "adoration of Ra when he arises on the eastern horizon."
+Khonsu is shown in these illustrations wearing a panther skin, the woman holding a statue, and his son carrying birds.
 A frieze of alternating Anubis jackals and khekerornaments runs across the top of the jamb.

 Entrance To The Tomb

-The tomb of Khonsu is open for tourists from 6 am to 44 pm in the winter season.
-Tickets for the three tombs which are the Tombs of Khonsu, Userhet, and Benia can be bought at the ticket office.
+In winter, the tomb of Khonsu is open for tourists from 6 am to 4:44 pm.
+Tickets for the three tombs, the Tombs of Khonsu, Userhet, and Benia, can be bought at the ticket office.

 The Bottom Line

-The western bank of Luxor is among the most important archeological sites on the planet and it is amazing to visit.
-The place is home to many beautifully crafted monuments which depict the rich history and architecture of Egypt.
-Khonsu's tomb is worth your time and attention and will be very interesting for anyone who goes to visit it.
+The western bank of Luxor is among the most important archeological sites on the planet, and it is fantastic to visit.
+The place is home to many beautifully crafted monuments depicting Egypt's rich history and architecture.
+Khonsu's tomb is worth your time and attention and will be very interesting for anyone visiting it.